Gentle Yoga + Guided Meditation

 Gentle yoga can be practiced by just about anyone, regardless of age or physical condition.
 It is especially great for people with injuries, pain, mobility or health issues.
 A gentle yoga practice is a great choice for anyone who is afraid they are not flexible or fit enough to do yoga.

 For some people, the thought of a gentle yoga class seems boring or not physically or mentally advantageous.
-Let us assure you, when you choose a gentle, yin or a slow + stretchy class, your body will benefit in myriad ways.
+Let us assure you, when you choose a gentle, yinyasa, yin or a slow + stretchy class, your body will benefit in myriad ways.
 A gentler style of yoga calms the nervous system so that the parasympathetic nervous system can be engaged.
 This encourages better digestion, a decrease in stress levels, and an enhanced ability to relax and heal.
 These classes are perfect for people who have trouble falling asleep at night, are constantly running through their to-do lists on their lunch breaks, or whose bodies feel tight and restless.

-If you are a Vinyasa junkie who is doubtful about trying a gentler practice, know that you don’t have to throw away your sweat sessions altogether.
+If you are a Vinyasa junkie who is dubious about trying a gentler practice, know that you don’t have to throw away your sweat sessions altogether.
 Incorporating a gentle, stretchy, or yin practice just once a week will help you maintain balance in your body, avoid yoga burnout and get to know your body and mind in different ways.
 And think of it this way: if you’re really resistant to practicing gentle yoga, there may be some valuable lessons to be learned there.
-If you’ve limited yourself to one type of yoga, considering going beyond that limitation and opening up to a new, slower form of practice.
+If you’ve limited yourself to one type of yoga, consider going beyond that limitation and opening up to a new, slower form of practice.